 The Phillies tried in vain to scratch back at the Expos; Rogers survived one jam in the sixth by inducing an inning-ending double play ball by NL MVP Mike Schmidt, left single runners on base in the seventh and eighth, and finished the shutout in the ninth as the Phillies lined loudly into the final three outs.

-Rogers’ six-hit blanking gave the Expos their lone postseason triumph; moving onto the NLCS, Montreal lost a heartbreaking five-game series to Los Angeles in which Rick Monday’s tie-breaking homer in the ninth inning of Game Five—off Rogers—eliminated the Expos.
+Rogers’ six-hit blanking gave the franchise their first-ever postseason series victory—and their last for nearly another 40 years; moving onto the NLCS, Montreal lost a heartbreaking five-game series to Los Angeles in which Rick Monday’s tie-breaking homer in the ninth inning of Game Five—off Rogers—eliminated the Expos.

 June 8, 2010: A Merry Strasmus to All

 Few number one picks in the history of baseball generated as much buzz as Stephen Strasburg, the tall strong-armed pitcher from San Diego State with a fastball once clocked at 103 MPH and selected by the woebegone Nationals to start the 2009 draft.
 Fans in the Nation’s Capitol eagerly awaited his arrival at the big league level, and after he started the 2010 season in the minors winning seven of nine decisions with a 1.30 earned run average and a outrageously low 0.79 WHIP (walks and hits allowed per inning), they would get their chance on a pleasant D.C. evening before 40,000 fans—with, unusually enough for the Nationals, very few if any no-shows.